Black hole solutions with a linear equation of state in Ho\v{r}ava gravity and Einstein--{\ae}ther theory: DISCUSSION AND CONCLUSION

 The second case of study corresponds to the EoS $\rho(r) = -p_{r}(r) - N \cdot p_{\theta}(r)$.
-The parameter $N$ can be regarded as an extension of the usual EoS $\rho = -p_r$, introduced by the HG and EA parameters.
+The parameter $N$ can be regarded as an extension of the usual EoS $\rho = -p_r$, introduced by the HG--EA parameters.
 We obtain a non trivial solution such that the value of the event horizon is $n_{\text{odd}}$-fold degenerate.
-The Schwarzschild solution is recovered for $\eta = 0$.
-It is worth nothing that the degeneracy of the event horizon leads to the temperature vanishing for $n_{\text{odd}} > 1$, with $n_{\text{odd}} \in {3,5,7,\ldots}$.
+It is worth noting that the degeneracy of the event horizon leads to the temperature vanishing for $n_{\text{odd}} > 1$, with $n_{\text{odd}} \in {3,5,7,\ldots}$.
 Therefore, we are dealing with an extremal black hole.
-Moreover, following Wald’s methodology, we have found that, despite the vanishing temperature, the black hole possesses a non-zero entropy.
+Moreover, following Wald’s procedure, we have found that, despite the vanishing temperature, the black hole possesses a non-zero entropy.
 In addition, the entropy obeys the area law.
 This is a non-trivial result, since, when other methodologies are employed, the entropy of black holes in the presence of matter usually does not follow the area law.
-The fact that $T = 0$ while the entropy is non-zero could be associated with the idea that the entropy depends only on the number of quantum states of the system.
+The fact that $T_H = 0$ while the entropy is non-zero could be associated with the idea that the entropy depends only on the number of quantum states of the system.